insight-platform/Savant/docs/source/savant_101/10_adapters.rst

 - frame-related metadata;
 - the hierarchy of objects related to the frame.

-The protocol is described in the `API <https://github.com/insight-platform/Savant/tree/develop/savant/api/avro-schemas>`_ section.
+The protocol is described in the :doc:`API <../reference/avro>` section.

 Communication Sockets
 ---------------------